Guantanamo lawyers want Obama to declassify CIA prison program

 Army Brigadier General Mark Martins, the chief prosecutor in the case, declined to comment on the defense team's letter to Obama during a news conference after the hearing.

-But he said issues of torture could arise during the trial.
+However, he did say issues of torture could arise during the trial.
 "The totality of the circumstances does include looking at prior treatment," Martins said.

+A request for a response to the White House press office was not returned by late Friday.